Viva (airline): Fleet

+Current fleet

+As of July 2025, Viva operates an all-Airbus A320 family fleet composed of the following aircraft:

+Fleet development

 In its beginnings, Viva Aerobus operated with a fleet integrated by Boeing 737-300 aircraft.
 In October 2016, the airline took ownership of the first PW1100-JM-powered Airbus A320neo.
 This was part of an order placed with Airbus in October 2013 for 52 Airbus A320 family aircraft, including 12 A320ceos, at the time the largest number of aircraft ordered by a Mexican airline directly from Airbus.
 The first A320ceo had been delivered in May 2015.
-At the time of receiving the first A320ceo the carrier operated a fleet of six leased A320s and Boeing 737-300 aircraft.
+At the time of receiving the first A320ceo, the carrier operated a fleet of six leased A320s and Boeing 737-300 aircraft.

-VivaAerobús amended and existing order with Airbus in July 2018 to include the Airbus A321neo, of which 41 were included in the new orderbook.
+Viva Aerobus amended an existing order with Airbus in July 2018 to include the Airbus A321neo, of which 41 were included in the new orderbook.
 The carrier took delivery of the first of these aircraft in June 2020.

-As of January 2022, Viva Aerobus reported the youngest fleet in Mexico and the second youngest fleet in North America with an average age of 5 years, integrated, by 55 Airbus: 40 Airbus A320 and 15 Airbus A321.
+In July 2023, the airline signed a memorandum of understanding with Airbus for an additional 90 240-seater Airbus A321neo aircraft.